 Division 9 — Transfers

-82. Transfer of a licence
+82. Applications for transfer of licences

 (1) Subject to section 83, the Director has the same powers in relation to the approval of the transfer of a licence as the licensing authority, appropriately constituted, has in relation to the grant of a new licence of the same class.